OpenNews/opennews-website/what/community/scholarships/index.md

 We added the "plus" to Scholarships+ because conference registration isn't the only way financial support can help fill the gaps for journalists.
 Maybe you're looking into a statistics course, a leadership-development program, a coding workshop, a career coach, some facilitation training.
 Maybe you want to study dataviz, newsroom collaboration, social justice, census data, poverty and inequality, or something competely different!
 We're excited to hear your ideas, and to imagine how your journalism will change.

 **Can people outside of the U.S. apply for the scholarship?**
 Applications are open to everyone.
-We prioritize applications from journalists of color and journalists from regional/local news organizations, but we're open to applications from anyone working at the intersection of journalism and technology.
+We prioritize applications from journalists of color and journalists from regional and local news organizations, but we're open to applications from anyone working at the intersection of journalism and technology.

 **When will I receive my stipend?**
-When we notify recipients, we will include information about how to receive funds.
+When we notify recipients, we'll include information about how to receive funds.
 We'll ask you to fill out a stipend form and a form to gather your W-9 details, and then our administrators will process the payment.
 It may take a month or so for check processing.

 **What if I need an amount other than $250?**
 We're able to offer $250 stipends at this time.
 If the program you're applying to costs less than $250, that's totally fine!
 The balance of the stipend can be used to cover your time spent participating.
 If the program costs more than $250, you may be able to find additional support elsewhere: Many conferences, programs, and professional organizations offer their own scholarships or other discounts, and those are always worth looking into.
 Events may also have things like volunteering options to help cut down on costs.